How Retail Robots in Grocery Stores Reform Operations

 Planogram compliance ensures retailers can get one step closer to their ultimate goals: increase sales, improve overall profitability and deliver a good retail experience.
 Shelf allocation has a huge impact on product sales, and if there is no compliance to the plan you made to maximize sales, it can have a major impact on your stores.

 This is another area where retail robotics can help.
 Using computer vision and artificial intelligence, these robots can guarantee there is planogram compliance.
 A study from the National Association of Retail Marketing Services discloses that retailers who achieve planogram compliance can realize a 7.8% increase in annual sales and an 8.1% lift in profit.

 4. Identify Hazardous Conditions

-Once again, multi-purpose autonomous robots equipped with navigation systems, cameras and sensors can scan for risks, while moving through store aisles alongside employees and shoppers.
+Once again, multi-purpose autonomous robots equipped with navigation systems, machine vision and sensors can scan for risks, while moving through store aisles alongside employees and shoppers.
 These robots can expedite hazard detection through real-time alerts to remove potential risks.
 In addition, they can track the time it takes to clear up any dangerous conditions.
 Ultimately, automating hazard detection and reporting can improve audit and compliance operations.
 Autonomous robots will be there to track your risk management metrics so you can ensure your stores are safe.